-Our current educational system in America isn’t very effective! We don’t teach many things that we should be teaching.

 -There are many ways of letting a child learn without having to rely on an institution to teach them.

 -We should teach our children how to think, speak, and write.
 We should teach them all about mental, emotional, and physical health.
 We should teach them how to build and keep healthy relationships.
 And more!

-The educational system has a lot of potential in America but it doesn’t live up to it, usually through no fault of the teachers themselves.
-I’ve personally seen and met many teachers who say what the problem really is, and I want to take the next step by offering some pieces of information we should teach our children and by offering some systems that work by replacing the educational environment.
+The educational system has a lot of potential in America but it doesn’t live up to it, often through no fault of the teachers themselves.
+I’ve personally seen and met many teachers who say what the problem really is, and I’ll take the next step by offering some pieces of information we should teach our children and by offering some systems that work by replacing the educational environment.
 Enjoy the read!

 Why Institutions At All?